-Tallahassee based artist Kaitlyn Dressel makes abstract paintings comprised of conversation, rough scribbles, and large flooded pools of pigment.
+Kaitlyn Dressel makes large abstract paintings woven with conversation, rough scribbles, and large flooded pools of pigment.
 It’s these imperfect childlike moments that lead her to into freedom.
 The compulsive energy of her work wavers between control and surrender, critique and acceptance.
 She works primarily on encompassing large canvases in which she studies the practice of stillness and allowing the conversations from the silence to fill the blank surface.
 Mining what happens when the body interprets language, feelings, and emotions.
 “Our eyes can be deceived to see what we are looking for, but the emergence of the empathetic creation is not easily put into words, but felt in the bones of our soul.
 Allowing for shared feelings and moments with others, is core to our humanity”

 I work on several pieces at once, careful to allow each painting time to settle before making the next decision.
 Some pieces come together seamlessly and others feel like a wrestling match – more an argument than a conversation – or even a tense confrontation with myself.
 It reminds me of the story of Jacob in Genesis when He wrestled with God.
 The story of Jacob pulls me back to reality.
 It’s in Jacob’s story we can easily recognize our own elements of struggle: fears, darkness, loneliness, vulnerabilities, empty feelings of powerlessness, exhaustion, and relentless pain.
 We celebrate wealth, power, strength, confidence, prestige, and victory yet we despise and fear weakness, failure, mistakes, and doubt.
 Though we know that a measure of vulnerability, fear, discouragement, and depression come with normal lives, we tend to view these as signs of failure or even a lack of faith.
 To know Jacob’s story is to know his life was one of never-ending struggles.